Vickers K machine gun: Variants

 Some were made in 7.7mm for the Belgians before the war and at least one example of the ground variant survives in a Brussels museum.

 VGO No.1 Mk.1.

 The Vickers class K/Vickers G.O. machine gun is a gas-operated weapon, firing from an open bolt (thus making it non-synchronizable for firing through a spinning propeller) in full automatic mode only.
 Its gas cylinder is located below the barrel, and a long-stroke gas piston operates a vertically tilting bolt.
 Feed is from top-mounted flat pan magazines with a nominal capacity of 100 rounds, although it was customary to load only 96 or 97 rounds to ensure reliable feeding.
-The gun is fitted with a single spade grip at the rear of receiver, with trigger to control fire.
+The gun is fitted with a spade grip at the rear of receiver, with a trigger to control fire.
 In ground use, it was normally mounted on single or twin pintle mounts on various jeeps and trucks.